The Man From UNCLE

 than an isolated whisper.
 When the jeep merged onto the H-1 freeway, Illya

 dared to shift his position.
-Solo peeked an eye out from under the tarp and
+Solo peeked an eye out from under the tarp and could

-small island," Illya sighed.
+island," Illya sighed.

 The jeep left the main highway and rumbled